How will you connect to the internet?

 - Fibre or ‘superfast’ broadband – fibre cable allows much faster speeds and a more consistent service.
 This superfast broadband is now available to 19 out of 20 UK homes and businesses.
 To see if you’re able to get fibre broadband where you live, use the government’s postcode checker.
 There are two types of fibre connection – FTTC and FTTP.
 FTTP is the fastest option and tends to be more expensive.

 - Cable – This uses a mix of fibre optic and coaxial cables.
 It’s faster than ADSL, but not yet available everywhere in Britain.

-For some rural communities with poor network coverage, satellite broadband might be the only option available.
-You receive your signal via a satellite dish rather than cables.
-While speeds and stability have improved significantly in recent years, it is an expensive option in comparison to others.
+- Satellite – for some rural areas with poor network coverage, this might be the only option.
+You’ll receive your signal via a satellite dish rather than cables.
+While speeds and stability have improved significantly in recent years, it’s more expensive than other options.

 - Mobile broadband – this bypasses cables completely and uses your mobile signal to connect to the internet.
 You’ll need a dongle, which connects wirelessly to your mobile network via your PC.
 Or a Mi-Fi, which is essentially carrying a hotspot Wi-Fi in a small device.